 “This is the plan, and this is how you will benefit …”

 Telling and Selling will be used to activate whatever decisions were made as a result of earlier Testing and Consulting work.

 What the leader does: Invites response.

 “This is the plan.
-Tell us what you think about it and we will consider incorporating your ideas.”
+Tell me what you think about it and we will consider incorporating your ideas.”